np-guard/vmware-analyzer/README_Synthesis.md

 Currently, the tool supports groups defined by expressions over tags; nested expression are not yet supported.
 If a group is defined
 by an expression that we do not yet support, then the synthesized policy will refer just to the group, and the relevant *VM*s will be granted labels of this group.
-In the following releases we will expend our expressions support.

 ## Output
 `k8s_resources` dir under the dir specified in `synthesis-dump-dir` contains the following files: